-Chris Heaton-Harris was re-elected as the Member of Parliament for Daventry in 2015.
-He has served Daventry since first being elected in 2010.
-Chris was Conservative MEP for the East Midlands Region of the UK from June 1999 – June 2009.
+Chris was a Conservative Member of the European Parliament for the East Midlands Region of the UK from June 1999 to June 2009.
 He held various positions in the European Parliament including that of Chief Whip of the British Conservatives from 2001-2004.

-In the 2009 European Elections, he was named by the “Taxpayers’ Alliance” as being the MEP on mainland UK that was the most “hard-working, committed to transparency and accountability” - http://www.taxpayersalliance.com/campaign/2009/06/new-research-best-and-worst-meps-revealed.html
+In the 2009 European Elections, he was named by the “Taxpayers’ Alliance” as being the MEP on mainland UK that was the most “hard-working, committed to transparency and accountability”.

 What does an MP do?

 The UK public elects Members of Parliament (MPs) to represent their interests and concerns in the House of Commons.There are 650 MPs, each representing one area of the country called a constituency.
 MPs work in Parliament on behalf of all the people in their constituency – even those who did not vote for them.
 MPs are involved in considering and proposing new laws and can use their position to ask Government Ministers questions about current issues.